pjb7687/single/README.md

 Single allows to control unlimited number of shutters, also supports alternate excitation, automatic focusing, and automatic flow features.

-Single is written in C#, and free to use.
+Single is written in C#, and completely free to use!

 License
 ======